Lab 1: Five-Bit Numeric Display

 - Figure showing seven Karnaugh maps

-- Verilog data table
+- Constant area data table

 - Screenshot of RTL Viewer for unoptimized design